Supporting our communities throughout the southeast

 World Medical Mission

-Thomasville Medical Center partners with Thomasville, Lexington and Davidson County Schools to help ensure that basic health needs of children are met.
+Novant Health Thomasville Medical Center partners with Thomasville, Lexington and Davidson County schools to help ensure that basic health needs of children are met.
 The program helps provide supplies to school nurses for the health rooms and to children for daily living needs such as combs, deodorant and shampoo.
-Thomasville also supports the Teen Pep Program, which trains students to mentor other teens to stay in school.
-Teen PEP peer educators reach an average of 300 to 400 middle and high school students with these outreach workshops.
-At the conclusion of the class students host a Teen PEP Family night where they address issues surrounding parent/teen communication about sex.
+Thomasville Medical Center also supports the Teen Prevention Education Program (Teen PEP), which trains students to mentor other teens to stay in school.
+Teen PEP peer educators reach an average of 300 to 400 middle- and high-school students with these outreach workshops.
+At the conclusion of the class, students host a Teen PEP Family night where they address issues surrounding parent / teen communication about sex.

 Support for Ghana Hospital

 Hundreds of women die from childbirth in Ghana, Africa each year from serious conditions that are usually considered treatable or even avoidable in the West.
 In Ghana, however, overcrowded hospitals and a lack of access to specialized training make these high-risk conditions even more dangerous.
 Three nurses from Ridge Hospital in Accra, Ghana trained at Novant Health Forsyth Medical Center's Sara Lee Center for Women's Health to learn new ways to treat their country's high-risk pregnancy patients.
 This initiative is part of an ongoing exchange established in 2004 by Kybele, a non-profit organization dedicated to improving childbirth conditions worldwide.
 Physicians and nurses from Forsyth Medical Center have also visited Ghana as part of this exchange.